karma-exchange-org/karma-exchange/ORG-CONTRIB.md

-# Instructions for members of the Karma Exchange organization to contribute changes.
+# Instructions for members of the Karma Exchange product team to contribute changes

 ## Uploading changes